Shamong Township in Burlington County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 1958 by The Archeological Society of New Jersey.

 Location.
 39° 47.641′ N, 74° 44.664′ W. Marker is in Shamong Township, New Jersey, in Burlington County.
 Marker is at the intersection of Willow Grove Road (County Route 648) and Indian Mills Road (County Route 620), on the right when traveling west on Willow Grove Road.
+The marker is on the grounds of the Indian Mills Methodist Church just west of a five-point intersection created by the convergence of three roads: Willow Grove(CR648), CR620(Burnt House Rd-Indian Mill Rd), and Forked Neck Road.
 Touch for map.
-The marker is on the grounds of the Indian Mills Methodist Church just west of a five-point intersection created by the convergence of three roads: Willow Grove(CR648), CR620(Burnt House Rd-Indian Mill Rd), and Forked Neck Road.
 Marker is in this post office area: Vincentown NJ 08088, United States of America.
+Touch for directions.

 Regarding Indian Reservation.
 The Indians of the Brotherton-Edgepillock Reservation attempted to persevere here but, after some initial success, began to falter and became demoralized after a fire destroyed the grist mill.
 Eventually, they accepted an invitation to join the Oneida Indians in New York thus bringing an end to the first and only Native American reservation in New Jersey, and reportedly the first such reservation in America.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on May 9, 2011, by John Intile of Toms River, New Jersey.
 This page has been viewed 918 times since then and 27 times this year.
 Last updated on May 9, 2011, by John Intile of Toms River, New Jersey.
 Photos: 1, 2, 3. submitted on May 9, 2011, by John Intile of Toms River, New Jersey. • Bernard Fisher was the editor who published this page.